-According to the Better Business Bureau (BBB), Collins Asset Group, LLC is a collection agency.
+They’re legit.
+According to the Better Business Bureau (BBB), Collins Asset Group, LLC is a legitimate collection agency.
 The BBB established a profile page for CAG in 2013.
-Buzzfile estimates CAG’s annual revenue at $2.2 million and the size of its headquarters staff at 9 employees.
+Buzzfile estimates Collins Asset Group’s annual revenue at $2.2 million and the size of its headquarters staff at 9 employees.

 According to its website, Collins Asset Group “offers strategic accounts receivable services to turn non-performing accounts receivable into cash.”
 CAG’s “operational ideology” combines “analytics, industry relationships, insight, and teamwork” to provide a “foundational competence” using “cultivated, long-standing relationships, …a vast network of contacts, and… specialized attorneys located nationwide.”

 The Collins Asset Group website does not provide a lot of detailed information about their business practices or client base.
 They offer business process outsourcing and accounts receivable management services—including 3rd party debt collection—by providing staffing and administration of “1st party, client-run call centers.”
 CAG’s use of “cutting-edge and advanced technology” allows them to “offer an ironclad and guaranteed accounts receivable recovery process for creditors, consumers, and commercial accounts.”

 Collins Asset Group Consumer Info page provides links and reference information to the federal free credit report website; the Federal Trade Commission (FTC); the Consumer Financial Protection Bureau (CFPB); federal identity theft reporting resources; federal financial literacy and consumer protection resources; student loan resources; and credit repair resources.